Hi, I’m Rachel (that’s me over on the right).

 I’m not a writer.
 In fact, I’m a terrible writer, but I feel called to this practice.
 What should I do?

 Let me reiterate that this is not a practice for people who identify as writers or ‘good’ writers, though they are welcome too.
-This is a practice that using writing to support us in being more at ease being human and for that, you need no skill or title.
+This is a practice that uses writing to support us in being more at ease being human and for that, you need no skill or title.

 I’m traveling for some of the dates listed, can I still join?